An Sơn (archaeological site): 2009 excavation

-The 2009 excavation yielded an abundance of artifacts illuminating different cultural aspects of An Son.
+The 2009 excavation yielded an abundance of artifacts illuminating different cultural aspects of An Sơn.
 Specifically, animal bones and plant remains provide evidence for the subsistence economy that existed during the period of occupation.
 In addition, excavation of ceramic remains, specifically pottery, provided information not only on the cultural substance of the population, but also led to predictions of intra- and inter-regional relations and origins of the population.